pargs `pgrep ttymon` 579: /usr/lib/saf/ttymon -g -h -p system-name console login: -T sun -d /dev/console -l argv: /usr/lib/saf/ttymon argv: -g argv: -h argv: -p argv: system-name console login: argv: -T argv: sun argv: -d argv: /dev/console argv: -l argv: console argv: -m argv: ldterm,ttcompat 548: 

-The pargs command and the preap command improve process debugging.
+The pargs and preap commands improve process debugging.
 The pargs command prints the arguments and environment variables that are associated with a live process or core file.
 The preap command removes defunct (zombie) processes.
 A zombie process has not yet had its exit status claimed by its parent.
 These processes are generally harmless but can consume system resources if they are numerous.
-You can use the pargs and preap commands to examine any process that you have the privileges to examine.
-When you become an administrator, you can examine any process.Example 9 Debugging a Process (pargs)
+You can use pargs and preap to examine any process that you have the privileges to examine.
+With the appropriate rights, you can examine any process.Example 9 Debugging a Process With pargs and pgrep

 The pargs command is unable to display all the arguments that are passed to a process with the ps command.
 The following example shows how to use the pargs command in combination with the pgrep command to display all the arguments that are passed to a process.